 Attending the Fall and Spring All-Neighborhood Meetings is a great way to get involved in the Spring Harbor Neighborhood Association (SHNA) and find out what’s happening in the neighborhood firsthand --and meet your neighbors who are active in the neighborhood!
 Anyone may attend the neighborhood meeting and you are encouraged to join SHNA.
 The annual dues are $10.00, which go to support the many activities of the neighborhood association, such as the 4th of July picnic and parade, the Halloween Party, Merrill Spring restoration, Spring Harbor Park invasive plant removal, publication of the neighborhood newsletter, and many other things that make this area a great place to live.
 See the last page of the newsletter for more information.

-Voting Information for Spring Harbor Neighborhood
+Voting Information for Spring Harbor Area

 STAY INFORMED...